Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Connectivity Management

 \subsection{Channel and Band Selection}

-Channel allocation is an important problem in dense WiFi networks, where a limited set of available channels has to be shared by a large number of co-located WiFi BSSs.
-Poor channel allocation causes substantial contention among the APs and stations, hence reduces the throughput of each node.
-Typically, in the proposed solutions, the research goal is to try to assign channels in a way that the \acp{AP} using the same channel do not interfere with each other (e.g., they are out of each others' interference range) and/or avoid allocating the same channel for highly loaded BSSs (i.e., load balancing).
-Note that in the of variable traffic load, channel allocation has to be performed periodically.
+Channel allocation is an important problem in dense Wi-Fi networks, where a limited set of available channels has to be shared by a large number of co-located Wi-Fi BSSs.
+Poor channel allocation causes substantial contention among the APs and stations, hence reducing the throughput of each station.
+Typically, in the proposed solutions, the research goal is to assign channels in a way that \begin{itemize} \item the \acp{AP} using the same channel do not interfere with each other (e.g., they are out of each other's interference range) and/or \item highly loaded \acp{AP} are not allocated the same channel (i.e., a form of load balancing). \end{itemize} Note that in the case of variable traffic load, channel allocation has to be performed periodically.

-As depicted in~\Cref{fig_VC_1}, \Ac{ML}-based algorithms can help in solving this problem, as they provide models that may consider changing interference relations (e.g., due to node mobility) and variable traffic loads (e.g., as a result of nodes becoming active/passive).
+As depicted in~\Cref{fig_VC_1}, \Ac{ML}-based algorithms can solve the problem of channel and band selection.
+They provide models that may consider changing interference relations (e.g., due to station mobility) and variable traffic loads (e.g., as a result of stations becoming active or passive).

-\textcite{nakashima2020deep} addressed the channel allocation problem in multi-\ac{BSS} \acp{WLAN} by assuming the existence of a central controller that is aware of the global system state, and able to control all APs.
-To solve the problem of finding a channel allocation that reduces inter-AP overlapping and maximizes the throughput of each \ac{BSS}, a \ac{DRL} approach is applied to learn satisfactory channel configurations.
-First, the interactions between \acp{AP}, under a certain channel allocation, is represented by means of contention graphs (i.e., channel adjacency matrices).
-To extract the features of carrier sensing relationships, the authors use \acp{GCN}.
-Then, a \ac{DDQN} is considered as a \ac{DRL} method, with $\varepsilon$-greedy and \ac{SAP} policies to train the neural network. \ac{DDQN} aims to maximize the throughput of the \acp{AP} with lowest throughput.
-The proposed method shows that in a 10 \ac{BSS} WLAN, the use of a solution which combines \ac{DDQN} and \ac{GCN} outperforms random channel allocation.
+\textcite{nakashima2020deep} use a \ac{DRL}-based channel allocation scheme to maximize throughput in densely deployed multi-\ac{BSS} WLANs.
+A central controller is aware of the global system state and able to control all APs.
+The interactions between \acp{AP}, under a certain channel allocation, are represented through contention graphs (i.e., channel adjacency matrices) to extract the features of carrier sensing relationships among the APs (i.e., topology information) using \acp{GCN}.
+The learning algorithm is \ac{DDQN} with a dueling network and prioritized experience replay.
+In addition, to prevent overfitting, selective observation data buffering is used, i.e., experiences are filtered to reduce the duplication of data for learning, which can often adversely influence the generalization performance.
+The simulation results demonstrate that the method enables the allocation of channels in densely deployed WLANs such that the system throughput increases.